littlecub125/Project/README.md

 # Project

-This project goal is building kiosk system from local companies and organizations
+This project goal is building kiosk system for local companies and organizations

 # Design